galette/galettedoc/source/installation/windows.rst

 .. note::

    Enabling PHP modules under XAMPP is done in ``xampp/php/php.ini``.
-Most of the required extensions are already present, but commented (line bebings with a ";"), just uncomment them and restart XAMPP.
+Most of the required extensions are already present, but commented (line begins with a ";"), just uncomment them and restart XAMPP.

    `openssl` extension is missing in the file, to activate it just add the following to your `php.ini`: ``extension=php_openssl.dll``